 My favourite scenes are the following.
 Ida questioning Rose at the café.
 Dallow warning Pinkie not to touch Rose.
 The finale on the pier.
 Hale meeting a terrifying end on the ghost train ride.
 Ida and Hale meeting in the bar.
 Pinkie making a recording of his voice to Rose and in it telling her just what he thinks of her.
 Dallow telling Rose that she should ask Pinkie for some new clothes.
 The final scene with the message on the record.

 The film was remade in 2010.
 The remake sadly pales in comparison to this one.
 Why oh why do people keep insisting on remaking classic films?
 Most of the time the original is way better than the remake, so why bother doing it?
-I recommend you stick with this version and enjoy a cracking example of British cinema at its very best.
+I recommend you stick with the 1947 version and enjoy a cracking example of British cinema at its very best.